• Skip to primary navigation

 • Grate 1 cup of Monterrey Jack cheese (or cheese of choice).

-• To assemble the egg rolls: Lay the egg roll wrappers (can use homemdade gluten free egg roll wrappers if gluten free) out individually on a clean surface.
+• To assemble the egg rolls: Lay the egg roll wrappers (can use homemade gluten free egg roll wrappers if gluten free) out individually on a clean surface.
 Scoop 3-4 spoonfuls of the turkey mixture onto each wrapper.
 Sprinkle desired amount of cheese onto the top of the turkey.

 • Pull the bottom corner of the wrapper up over the turkey mixture.
 Fold the sides in over the bottom (it should look like an envelope).
 Dip your finger into a bowl of water and run it along the top edges of the wrapper.
 Pull the top down over the folded sides and seal the edges together.
 Place the sealed egg rolls onto a baking sheet(s).